akheron/jansson/doc/apiref.rst

    .. refcounting:: new

    Like :func:`json_string`, but takes a maximum string length.
-This is helpful for converting strings that are not *NULL* terminated.
+This is helpful for converting string buffers that are not *NULL* terminated.

 .. function:: json_t *json_nstring_nocheck(const char *value, size_t length)